Anggun: 2017–2021: 8, The Voice, Mask Singer, and acting debut

+2022–present: Theatres, Levitating, and Reacher

 Anggun participated on comedy-musical theatre show with broadway vibe, Al Capone.
 She acted as Lili, Al Capone's mistress.
-It will be directed by opera manager and Opéra de Monte-Carlo director Jean-Louis Grinda, composed by Jean-Félix Lalanne and produced by Jean-Marc Dumontet.
+It will be directed by opera manager and Opéra de Monte-Carlo director Jean-Louis Grinda, composed by Jean-Félix Lalanne.
 The show was performed on 93 dates at Folies Bergère between January and July 2023.
 The first screening was in April 2022.
 The album was released on 30 September 2022 on digital music platforms.
-Anggun and her husband attended the premiere screenplay of Tom Cruise's Top Gun: Maverick at the 75th Cannes Film Festival.
-Anggun and her husband as keyboardist were invited by Élise Boghossian to perform for EliseCare's solidarity concert at Olympia.
-Mayor of Surakarta Gibran Rakabuming Raka collaborated with Shopee Indonesia, Embassy of Indonesia to France and Le BHV Marais to held a fashion exhibition and showcase called Java in Paris in June 2022.
-Anggun performed as a Javan female folk-singer, named sinden.
-She accompanied by traditional dancer (arranged by Indonesian choreographer Eko Pece) and gamelan music.
-In August 2022, she re-composed Indonesian patriotic song, "Indonesia Pusaka", for Shopee Indonesia's ad clip in order to celebrate Indonesia's independence day on 17 August.
-After SKII, Anggun was appointed to be the brand ambassador for Switzerland-luxury skincare brand NIANCE.
+In June 2022, Mayor of Surakarta Gibran Rakabuming Raka held a fashion exhibition and showcase called Java in Paris, with Anggun performing as a Javan female folk-singer, named sinden.
 On 23 September 2022, Anggun joined a project, with Lorenzo Licitra, as a featured artist on the theme song and campaign for the 12th Festival del Cinema Nuovo, the international competition for short films played by disabled people, which was held in Bergamo, Italy.
 The song called "Eli Hallo" which written by Lorenzo Licitra and Giovanni Segreti Bruno.
-The music video was directed by Donato Sileo.
-Eleonora Abbagnato featured as the dancer and a boy with special needs in the music video.
-For the music video's wardrobe, Anggun wore Zimmermann and Missoni dresses along with Bernard Delettrez jewelry.
 Anggun was a supporting artist on the French version of Studytracks app for schoolchildren.

+Anggun stars alongside Agnez Mo as the antagonists in the fourth season of Reacher.